 I have played chess since I was 9 or 10 years old and to this day still play in chess tournaments, live and online.
 Anyone interested in learning how to play chess should check out The Game of Chess by Tarrasch.
-Written over 75 years ago, it is still the best book of all time for absolute chess beginners.
+Written over 75 years ago, it is still one of the best books of all time for chess beginners.

 One of the best chess books of all time for experienced players looking to become chess masters is Play Like a Grandmaster by Alexander Kotov.
 Unlike many chess books which often become obsolete over just a few years, Kotov’s book is just as valuable today as when it was first published in 1978.

 Kotov’s advice for winning chess bears many similarities to the best practices for winning the product marketing game.

 Players who wishes to improve, who want to win in competitive play, must develop their ability to evaluate the current position… Then the player moves on to general assessment [and then] draws up a plan.

 Evaluate the current position.
 Just as a player must accurately review the current status of a given chess position, so too marketers begin with an awareness where their products stand in the current marketplace.

 Evaluating a chess position, Kotov wrote, requires breaking down the position into its key elements, each of which he assigned one of two categories that product marketers can appreciate: permanent advantages and temporary advantages.
 So, winning chess first requires identifying your advantages, understanding how the advantages relate to one another and which advantages are most important.